alexemanuelol/RustPlus-Discord-Bot/docs/documentation.md

 Having this set to true allows alarms to be forwarded to in-game team chat.

 ### **storageMonitor.enabled**
 Having this set to true allows Storage Monitors to notify whenever it changes it's content and prints the content to discord.
+It also give you an approximation of time left before decaying if the storage monitor is set on a Tool Cupboard.
+NOTE: The time left before decaying seem to be one step behind so whenever something gets added or removed from it shows the time left before the content was moved.

 ### **discord.token**
 This is the Discord Bot Token.